nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

 {{ site.data.techtrack.about.summary }}

-I worked on the backend and I was mainly in charge of implementation and testing of the new features.
+I worked on the backend and documentation.
+I was mainly in charge of implementation and testing of the new features.

 ## Table of Contents